 Concealment prevents group addressed frames transmitted via the GCR-Unsolicited-Retry or GCR-Block-Ack retransmission policies from being passed up the MAC-SAP of GCR-incapable STAs.

 GCR group addressed MSDUs transmitted via the GCR-Unsolicited-Retry or GCR-Block-Ack retransmission policies shall be sent in an A-MSDU frame format with the RA set to the GCR Concealment address dot11GCRConcealmentAddress.
 The DA field in the A-MSDU subframe shall contain the group address of the GCR group address that is being concealed (i.e. the same value as the DA field for non-GCR group addressed delivery).
+Multiple A-MSDU subframes may be contained within one A-MSDU frame, subject to the A-MSDU and MPDU size limitations, as described in 7.2.2.2 and 7.4a.(#1150)

 A STA with dot11RobustAVStreamingImplemented set to true shall not use the GCR Concealment address for any purpose other than the transmission of GCR streams.